Foreign Policy and Neuroscience

 You will see references to this in every syllabus from here forward.
 Become familiar with the culture and policies at here at UGA:

-I will assign readings as we progress through the course.
+Please return to this page frequently.
+As our discussion unfolds it is likely that we will alter the readings as we progress through the course.
 Each week, after our discussions, we will collectively pick a topic for the following class.
 The reading burden here will be light and will focus almost exclusively on topics that you will propose and find interesting.
 Your job will be to come to class prepared to talk about the issues.
 My responsibility will be to connect these to what we know about decision making from the view of contemporary cognitive science.

 As we begin the class, the US disputes with North Korea and Iran are prominent and crucial foreign policy issues in the news today.
 So, we will start with a discussion of nuclear deterrence and the role of psychological factors in making deterrence decisions.
 This also dovetails nicely with the data project you will work on later this semester.
 We will start by establishing a basic understating of deterrence logic, and then move to psychology.